Steven Kwan Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff paces the league.
+- The Blue Jays pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the fourth-ranked team ERA across all league pitching staffs (3.80).
+- The Blue Jays have a 3.78 team ERA that leads all MLB pitching staffs.

-- Ryu (0-1) starts for the Blue Jays, his second of the season.
+- Kikuchi looks for his 10th victory when he makes the start for the Blue Jays, his 23rd of the season.
+He is 9-3 with a 3.67 ERA and 119 strikeouts in 115 1/3 innings pitched.

-- In his last appearance on Tuesday, the left-hander threw five innings against the Baltimore Orioles, allowing four earned runs while surrendering nine hits.
+- The lefty's last appearance was on Wednesday against the Baltimore Orioles, when he tossed six innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.